 The drawbacks of opening an online business checking account are:

 - Cash deposits are difficult with branchless banks: Most branchless banks and online-only accounts don’t accept cash deposits by mail.
-If your business accepts cash, consider opening an online business checking account that is tied to a physical bank for cash deposits, such as Chase Total Business Checking.
+If your business accepts cash, consider opening an online business checking account that is tied to a physical bank for cash deposits, such as Chase Business Checking.

 - Difficult access to face-to-face customer service: Online business checking accounts typically have less face-to-face customer service, especially if it’s a branchless bank.
 If you think you’ll need access to in-person customer service, consider opening a business checking account with a traditional bank.